RuokaiYin/LoAS/README.md

 # LoAS

-Accepted to MICRO 2024.
-The first study on spMspM acceleration for dual sparse SNNs.
+The exploration of the design space of spMspM acceleration for dual sparse SNNs.

 This repo intends to provide the source codes in PyTorch for fine-tuning and profiling the SNN models.